5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 - nonmethylated CpG motifs in bacterial DNA

-After entering an immune cell, bacterial and viral nucleic acids are recognized by intracellular TLRs.
+Upon entry into an immune cell, bacterial and viral nucleic acids are recognized by intracellular TLRs.
 Dendritic cells phagocytize microbial and host cells killed through programmed cell death (apoptosis).
-During maturation, surface protein expression is altered, allowing the cells to leave the peripheral tissue and migrate to the lymph nodes, where they activate T cells through the antigen presentation methods described above.
-They also control lymphocyte movement through the release of chemokines.
+During maturation, surface protein expression is altered, allowing cells to leave peripheral tissues and migrate to lymph nodes, where they activate T cells through the antigen-presenting mechanisms described above.
+They also regulate lymphocyte migration by releasing chemokines.
 Figure \(\PageIndex{16}\) shows the TLR family, their binding signals, and intracellular adapter proteins that transmit signals into the cell.

 Figure \(\PageIndex{16b}\) shows an interactive iCn3D model of the TLR3 human Toll-like receptor 3 (or TLR3).
 Only 1 member of the TLR3 dimer is shown.